-On-site sodium hypochlorite generation is a proven, cost-effective, reliable and safe alternative disinfection treatment method that will replace chlorine gas.
-On-site generated sodium hypochlorite is stable and easy to feed; additionally less chlorine is lost to the atmosphere because of better mixing and retention in the treated water.
+On-site sodium hypochlorite generation is a proven, cost-effective, reliable and safe alternative disinfection treatment method that will replace chlorine gas with low concentration sodium hypochlorite.
+On-site generated sodium hypochlorite is stable and easier to handle resulting in less risk to the operations staff; additionally, less chlorine is lost to the atmosphere because of better mixing and retention in the treated water.